You can use

 However, it is possible to delete all your jobs that satisfy certain criteria.
-For example, you can delete all jobs that are scheduled on the generic partition.
+For example, you can delete all jobs that are pending.

 The command also has an interactive mode whereby it would ask you to confirm the deletion of each job before actually deleting them.
 The mode is enabled with